5 Easy Ways to Get Pet Smells Out of Your Car

 There are two ways to deal with this invasion.
 You could become one with the smell and explain that it comes with the pet-owning territory (much to the dismay of your friends, family, and any coworkers unfortunate enough to accept a ride).
 Or, you could eliminate the stench and move on with your life.
 Here's how to take your car back while still respecting your magnificent creature's signature scent.

-Clean the cloth
+Step 3: Clean the Cloth

 For years, odors cling to cloth seats and fabric headliners.
 Leather seats can stain and crack.
 The seams between bolsters can trap all kinds of tiny grotesqueries.
 An odor-neutralizing cleaner like Turtle Wax Power Out!
 Upholstery Cleaner can undo the damage that your pet's paws have wreaked.
 It's a scrub-in foam for soiled fabrics.
 Think of it as body wash for your car seats.